redbadger/wasmcloud-k8s-demo/README.md

 To set things up:

 - Ask for the .env from someone on the red-badger slack.
 Specifically, you will want to export PULUMI_CONFIG_PASSPHRASE into your environment (this is used to decrypt the pulumi state, which is shared in a google storage bucket).
+- Ask for User credentials for NGS and the internal nats cluster.
+These live at `kubernetes/20-nats/nats-secrets.yml` and `kubernetes/50-todo-backend/base/nats-sidecar-secret.yml`.
+  - If you want to reproduce this demo on your own, you can create a new ngs account to put in nats-secrets.yml, and make a new Operator + Account + User on your computer.
+You will need to regenerate `kubernetes/20-nats/operator-jwt.yml` and `kubernetes/20-nats/nats-accounts.yml`

 #### Log into aws if you aren't already